The End of Grand Strategy

 Proponents of different American grand strategies have historically focused on the pivotal role of the Navy.
 In response, Reich and Dombrowski examine six major maritime operations, each of which reflects one major strategy.
 One size does not fit all, say the authors—the attempt to impose a single overarching blueprint is no longer feasible.
 Reich and Dombrowski declare that grand strategy, as we know it, is dead.
 The End of Grand Strategy is essential reading for policymakers, military strategists, and analysts and critics at advocacy groups and think tanks.

 Simon Reich is Professor of Global Affairs and Political Science at Rutgers University, Newark.
-He is the author of Global Norms, American Sponsorship and the Emerging Patterns of World Politics and coauthor most recently of Good-bye Hegemony!.
+He is the author of Fruits of Fascism and co-author of German Predicament and End of Grand Strategy, all from Cornell, and Global Norms, American Sponsorship and the Emerging Patterns of World Politics and coauthor most recently of Good-bye Hegemony!.

 The Fruits of Fascism

 Postwar Prosperity in Historical Perspective